 Dreams hopes of maturing into "a raddled, chain-smoking 57-year-old senior drama producer in a structured television company" faced setbacks after Television New Zealand closed its in-house drama department.
 McDonald was working with Peter Sharp on Maurice Gee kidult series The Champion at the time.
 McDonald and Sharp travelled to Hollywood to audition actors for the show's central role, a black WW2 serviceman stranded downunder.
 The pair narrowly turned down then-unknown actor Cuba Gooding Jr for the part.

 Lynn of Tawa was reborn in one-off documentary In Search of the Great New Zealand Male and travel show Visual Symphonies.
+McDonald talks about inspirations behind Lynn of Tawa and the controversy her character caused in this 1990 documentary, Magic Kiwis.
 The 1990s also saw McDonald continuing to act and produce.
 She produced TV adaptations of Riwia Brown pregnancy play Ngā Wahine, and Robert Lord's decade-spanning Joyful and Triumphant.
 McDonald also co-starred opposite Rawiri Paratene in TV gambling tale Dead Certs, and produced Face Value, a trilogy of solo pieces; she took centre stage in one of them, Her New Life, which was a finalist at both the Banff and New York TV Festivals.

 There was also an extended run as presenter of gardening show Ground Force.
 In 2007 McDonald was made an ONZM (Officer of the Order of New Zealand) for services to entertainment.
 Soon after she returned to Downstage Theatre, to star in one woman play My Brilliant Divorce.
 She continues to act, including in tele-movie Rage, based on the 1981 tour, and 2018 Tom Scott stageplay Joan.
 McDonald's daughter Kate McGill was part of the cast.